StakeNode777/solana-node-manager/README.md

 - **Fast Hot Swap:** 0.8 to 3 seconds hot swap operations
 - **Automated Failover:** automatic failover when the primary validator goes down
-- **Security and Transparency** — built in pure PHP with minimal dependencies and fully auditable code
+- **Security and Transparency:** built in pure PHP with minimal dependencies and fully auditable code.
+The tool is shipped with pre-bundled vendor content to mitigate supply-chain attacks
 - **Encrypted Sensitive Data:** validator key and SSH access to validator servers are stored in encrypted form and loaded into memory only during runtime
 - **Up to 9 spare servers:** easily switch between up to 10 configured servers
 - **Hot Swap Compatibility:** supports both Agave and Jito validators